Induced subgraphs and tree decompositions V. One neighbor in a hole: Abstract

 \section{Abstract}

 What are the unavoidable induced subgraphs of graphs with large treewidth?
-It is well-known that the answer must include a complete graph, a complete bipartite graph, all subdivisions of a wall and line graphs of all subdivisions of a wall (we refer to these graphs as the “basic treewidth obstructions.”)
-So it is natural to ask whether graphs excluding the basic treewidth obstructions as induced subgraphs have bounded teewidth.
-Sintiari and Trotignon answered this question in negative.
-Their counterexamples, the so-called ``layered wheels,'' contain wheels, where a \textit{wheel} consists of a \textit{hole} (i.e. an induced cycle of length at least four) along with a vertex with at least three neighbors in the hole.
-This leads one to ask whether wheels are essential to the construction of layered wheels, that is, whether graphs excluding wheels and the basic treewidth obstructions as induced subgraphs have bounded treewidth.
-This also turns out be false due to Davies’ recent example of graphs with large treewidth and no induced subgraph isomorphic to (fairly small) basic treewidth obstructions, in which every vertex has at most two neighbors in every hole.

-Here we prove that a hole with a vertex with at least two neighbors in it is inevitable in a counterexample: graphs in which every vertex has at most one neighbor in every hole (that does not contain it) and with the basic treewidth obstructions excluded as induced subgraphs have bounded treewidth.
+It is well-known that the answer must include a complete graph, a complete bipartite graph, all subdivisions of a wall and line graphs of all subdivisions of a wall (we refer to these graphs as the “basic treewidth obstructions”).
+So it is natural to ask whether graphs excluding the basic treewidth obstructions as induced subgraphs have bounded treewidth.
+Sintiari and Trotignon answered this question in the negative.
+Their counterexamples, the so-called ``layered wheels,'' contain wheels, where a \textit{wheel} consists of a \textit{hole} (i.e., an induced cycle of length at least four) along with a vertex with at least three neighbors in the hole.
+This leads one to ask whether graphs excluding wheels and the basic treewidth obstructions as induced subgraphs have bounded treewidth.
+This also turns out to be false due to Davies’ recent example of graphs with large treewidth, no wheels and no basic treewidth obstructions as induced subgraphs.
+However, in Davies' example there exist holes and vertices (outside of the hole) with two neighbors in them.
+Here we prove that a hole with a vertex with at least two neighbors in it is inevitable in graphs with large treewidth and no basic obstruction.
+Our main result is that graphs in which every vertex has at most one neighbor in every hole (that does not contain it) and with the basic treewidth obstructions excluded as induced subgraphs have bounded treewidth.